Seanxupoj/DATA-ANALYST-PORTFOLIO/README.md

 The skills showcased in this project are data querying, data validation, JOINs & UNION clauses, aggregation, datetime convertion, filtering, subqueries, CTEs, conditions, PivotTables, Pivot Charts, and presentation.

 #### Airline Loyalty Campaign and Churn Analysis
 For this project, I analyzed two large data tables containg data on loyalty program enrollment & cancellation details, customer information, and flight activities.
 My objectives were to help the airline capture the impact of their recent promotional campaign, find patterns among churn members, and recommend the next actions.
-After cexploration and analysis, I visualized the most important findings about the impact of the campaign, the potential problem, and churn patterns with appropriate charts, leveraging pre-attentive attributes for effective visuals.
+After exploration and analysis, I visualized the most important findings about the impact of the campaign, the potential problem, and churn patterns with appropriate charts, leveraging pre-attentive attributes for effective visuals.
 In the end, I presented the findings and suggestions in a series of story points.

 The skills showcased in this project are data connections, calculated fields, sets, groups, binning, filters, dashboard, story, and presentation.